BottlecapDave/HomeAssistant-OctopusEnergy/_docs/setup/account.md

     It might take a couple of minutes for these changes to reflect once changed.

+## Manually refresh intelligent dispatches

+By default, intelligent dispatches are retrieved [periodically](../faq.md#how-often-is-data-refreshed).
+This is fine for most scenarios, but this can be a little slow depending on what else you're doing off the back of the dispatches.
+If you have other ways of knowing when new dispatches should be available (e.g. your charger changes to a charging state or a manual button in your HA dashboard), then you can turn on `Manually refresh intelligent dispatches`.
+This will disable the periodic refreshing and expose a [service](../services.md#octopus_energyrefresh_intelligent_dispatches) which can be called to refresh the dispatches.

 ## Home Pro

 If you are lucky enough to own an [Octopus Home Pro](https://forum.octopus.energy/t/for-the-pro-user/8453/2352/), you can now receive this data locally from within Home Assistant.